matloff/FarewellAddress/Address.md

 *"Kids today"*

 Ever since Socrates, teachers have complained about reduced student quality.
+One must also treat such claims with a healthy dose of skepticism/

-But independent of the SAT issues I discussed above, there is something much more fundamental--an unwillingness to think about some topic *really intensely*, for an extended period of time.
-University students have always treated Teaching Assistants as a First Resort rather than a Last one, essentially expecting full solutions from a TA rather than the TA merely pointing them in the right direction.
-This is a serious problem for our economy, society and so on.
+But I think there is something much more fundamental--an unwillingness to think about some topic *really intensely*, for an extended period of time.
+University students have always treated Teaching Assistants asa First Resort rather than a Last one, essentially expecting full solutions from aTA rather than the TA merely pointing them in the right direction.
+This is a serious problemfor our economy, society and so on.

 ## On Research